parthsaini08/Mouse-control-using-hand-gestures/README.md

 - Three fingers - Scroll up and down on the screen
 - Four fingers - Click on the screen where mouse is present
 - Five fingers - Right click on the screen where mouse is present

+Also you can vary the mouse sensitivity and the speed of scrolling the mouse using the trackbar given in the window.